 Often viewed as a separate entity to social media campaigns, the two can be integrated to help boost visibility.
 This is often achieved by including social media buttons (either in the header or footer), as with this example below from eCard company Blue Mountain:

 When planned and executed well, email marketing can be an effective way to connect with customers on a regular basis, helping to build brand loyalty with existing customers while enticing new ones to stay.
+However, it's important to have the right tools in place to ensure that your email campaigns are hitting the mark.
+This is where email tracking tools come in - they can help you keep track of important metrics like open rates, click-through rates, and conversions, allowing you to refine your strategy and achieve better results

 Taking a holistic approach to digital marketing through integrating different methods in this way ensures that one elevates the other, maximizing their effectiveness more than when used in isolation.
 In addition to reinforcing existing customer relationships, this can help drive brand awareness, helping to draw in new customers and followers.